 Our country was led by its wealthiest citizens; landowners like George Washington and Thomas Jefferson, who had farmlands that required a large labor force.
 Slavery created their wealth and their ability to wield influence over ordinary people.
 Imagine a system where slave owners controlled the laws and the “norms” of society.
 Most of the founding fathers owned slaves at one time or another, even Benjamin Franklin and John Adams.
 And, when their idealism was in conflict with their economic interests, their economic interests and majority racial biases won out.
 Slavery and the laws to support slavery won out over fairness and their theoretical “equality.”
-And the rights enunciated in our Declaration of Independence were withheld from people in other nations and the Native American population in our own.
+And the rights enunciated in our Declaration of Independence were withheld from people in other nations as well as blacks and the Native American population in our own.

 Our laws, as with our Constitution, have always been biased toward those with the wealth to influence both the voting public and their representatives.